 - For keto option don’t include rice and bake as is.
-You might need to add less water at the end so the casserole is not too liquid.
+Don’t add the cup of water at the end, so the casserole is not too liquid.

 - For vegan option, don’t include ground beef, double the rice and add an extra cup of water.
 You can replace broth with vegetable broth.

 - Other modifications include to replace ground beef with chunks of meat, beef, lamb etc according to preference.

 - For Mediterranean Diet – the dish is pretty compliant as is, however if you don’t eat meat or would like to reduce the amount of meat so you can add less ground beef than what I did and add a little more of onion, rice, parsley and tomatoes.
 You can even add some freshly chopped carrots.

 - Leftovers – refrigerate for few days in an airtight container.
 Warm up next day, leftovers taste even better:).